This page provides an introduction some useful IT services and resources for new students.

 Many printers now available include wireless access, however, we recommend you connect your printer directly to your computer via the USB connection – it is faster, more dependable and far less complex than setting up a wireless printer in the residence halls.

 Apogee also allows you to connect other devices to the ResNet, like game consoles, iPads, and phones, but you are limited to three devices including your computer in the basic package.
-You can purchase an upgraded package from Apogee to allow more devices and/or cable TV channels.
+You can purchase an upgraded package from Apogee to allow more devices or faster internet download and upload speeds.
 To do this, or for any questions or problems you may be having, contact Apogee’s network support center 24-hours a day at 888-478-8871.

 To register for Apogee services users need to create an account on MyResNet.com.
 You will be directed to the MyResNet.com account creation page when you first connect to the Apogee wireless network on campus, or the wired connection in your residence hall.
 Students will need to sign up for cable and internet service through Apogee’s myResNet student portal at www.myresnet.com.
 Once you have your Apogee account, you can login to the Apogee wireless network in your residence hall, and all across campus.